onedarnleyroad/generator-one-craft/README.md

 As such, during development, do not edit anything in `craft/templates` as you may later overwrite files you added in the source folder.

-While developing in the source folder your templates will be run through three preprocessors:
+Before copying, two processes run:

-#### Injecting and saving Bower
+#### Bower

-When running the `templates` task, if a script has the following:
+If a template file has the following:

     <!-- bower:js -->
     <!-- endinject -->

 The script will run through the bower.json file and inject all the scripts required.
 It will transform the paths to look for them in the `assets/js/bower` directory.
 Then, the `bower` task in the gulpfile will then run through the bower.json again and copy the JS itself over.
 This way you can still poke around and easily look at the individual files, and we'll be using `minimee` to concatenate them.
 Of coruse it would be trivial to update the gulpfile at this point to concatenate them at the build process.

-As `templates` runs the `bower` task, you don't really need to run it manually.

 #### Gulp File Include